-Lupino is an Italian eatery on Little Collins Street.
+Lupino is an Italian bistro on Little Collins Street.
 The venue is the second venture for manager Richard Lodge and chef Marco Lori, longtime colleagues and previous business partners in another CBD Italian, Becco (with Simon Hartley and Liz Egan).

 The bistro, designed by architects Techne, has a retro feel- complete with macramé, terracotta and a little urban kitsch – mixed with a timeless sense of approachability.
-“The concept is about a simple Italian bistro with all handmade pastas and breads,” says Lodge.
+“The concept is about a simple Italian bistro with handmade pastas and breads,” says Lodge.
 “It’s very relaxed with good food and good wine.”

 It’s interesting to note that Melbourne never seems to tire of Italian restaurants, or perhaps it’s the fact that we never tire of restaurants run by experienced professionals.